ranitraj/ranitraj/README.md

 ## About me 🙂

+Incoming speaker at Composecamp, Edmonton 2022.
 Won *All India 3rd prize* 🥉 in 'Build with Serveless', an online Hackathon organized by Amazon Web Services at Skillenza, in 2020 for developing a prototype for a product titled GigVid.
 Received *Bravo Award* 🏆 in 2019 at Tata Elxsi for improving overall application performance, detecting and fixing memory leaks. *Open mic speaker* 🎤 at Droidcon 2019, Chennai.
 Published *featured articles* 📄 on Medium.

 - 🔭 I’m currently working on developing a collaborative drawing application for Android mobile devices